sannae/djangocrm/README.md

 <!-- {% This is a Django tag %} -->
 <!-- {#% This is a commented Django tag %#} -->
 ```
+* Each customer can sign up and automatically a new user will be created, assigned to the Customers users group: the user's profile page contains the list of last orders

 ### About user authentication
 <!-- Test credentials: `Test`,`T1234Edo!` -->
 <!-- Admin credentials: `edoardosanna` -->